-1. Using If and If Not Conditions of Python
+1. Using If Conditions (Boolean Approach) of Python

 If you are familiar with Python If conditions then you must know that using the If condition you can easily tell if the list is empty of not.
 Alternatively, you can use If not condition as well to verify the list.